-Video interviewing…like it or not, may become the norm.
-This is just one more way companies may try to improve their recruitment process and I think it’s good news for job seekers.
+Your next job interview may be a video interview…like it or not.
+This is just one more way companies are trying to improve their recruitment process and I think it’s good news for job seekers.
 That is, as long as you are prepared!

 This is how it works.